ludmillaconti/Data-analysis/README.md

 # Numerical Data Modeling

-Codes, classes and material for numerical modeling, follows a brief description of the files:
+Codes and material for numerical modeling, follows a brief description of the files:

 ### Average Data With Date
 Code for plotting data means and graphs with data in Python